UBC-CIC/course-flexibility/docs/UserGuide.md

 # Load Syllabi

-To load new syllabi, users need to use the AWS Console interface.
+When there are new data (i.e., syllabi) to load into a databsed for analysis, user needs to use the AWS Console interface.
+The developers should grant access information (including username and password) to the AWS Console.
 In the AWS Console:

 1. Search for Amazon S3 in the search bar and click on it
 2. On the left navigation bar, click on "Buckets"